Menu

 Available as the original brand Propecia 1mg by MSD, the trusted UK generic Accord Finasteride 1mg, or our 1-month starter pack / 3-month bulk supply.

-For an in-depth read on the 1mg vs 5mg dosing debate and the cost-saving half-tablet protocol, see our Finasteride 5mg page.
+For the 1mg vs 5mg dosing debate and the cost-saving half-tablet protocol, see our Finasteride 5mg page.

 Dutasteride (0.5mg daily)